Knowing what is the best way to brush your teeth plays a major role in keeping your teeth and gums healthy.

 This approach should not replace regular brushing with toothpaste but can serve as an adjunct for maintaining oral hygiene throughout the day.

-Another error is neglecting the tongue, which can harbor bacteria leading to bad breath and other oral health issues.
+Another frequent error is ignoring the tongue, which can hold bacteria that cause bad breath and affect overall mouth health.

 Adopting the proper way to brush your teeth is a simple yet profound step toward ensuring lifelong dental health.